 How to Deal with Bad Breath

-• Rinsing with an antiseptic mouthwash after brushing will boost the effects of tooth brushing.
-Avoid those containing alcohol, which dries the mouth and actually contributes to bad breath
+- Rinsing with an antiseptic mouthwash after brushing will boost the effects of tooth brushing.
+Avoid alcohol mouthwash because it dries the mouth and can contributes to bad breath.

-There are several health concerns that can also be the underlying cause of halitosis and should be addressed:
+Several health concerns can be the underlying cause of halitosis and need care:

 Halitosis can also signal systemic diseases such as diabetes or liver and kidney problems.